pallets/click/docs/documentation.rst

 Truncating Help Texts
 ---------------------

-Click gets command help text from function docstrings.
-However if you already use docstrings to document function arguments you may not want to see :param: and :return: lines in your help text.

-You can use the ``\f`` escape marker to have Click truncate the help text after the marker.
+Click gets :class:`Command` help text from the docstring.
+If you do not want to include part of the docstring, add the ``\f`` escape marker to have Click truncate the help text after the marker.

 Example: